 Stroud landscape project

 Nature in the UK is in trouble with many species in serious decline.
-To reverse this we need to create more spaces for nature and make our network of wildlife sites bigger, better and more joined up.
+The Stroud landscape project aims to reverse this by creating more spaces for nature and making our network of wildlife sites bigger, better and more joined up.

 We're in danger of losing these precious plants and animals from the west Cotswolds for ever.
 Important habitats are being lost through intensive farming and pressures from developers.
 It's not too late to save nature if we act quickly and work together at a large scale.
 If we provide plants and animals with the right conditions they will come back from the brink, and we'll be able to pass on a healthier natural environment to the next generation.